Optimizing the Revocation Experience

 Applies To: Windows 7, Windows Server 2008, Windows Server 2008 R2, Windows Vista

-The following section provides recommendations for optimizing certificate validation and revocation checking for computers running Windows Vista SP1 and Windows Server 2008.
+The following sections provide recommendations for optimizing certificate validation and revocation checking.

 |A computer will switch to using CRLs if the number of OCSP responses received from a specific issuer exceeds the default maximum of 50 (which is defined in “CryptnetCachedOcspSwitchToCrlCount” DWORD registry value in the HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\SystemCertificates\ChainEngine\Config registry key).|